Nimauric/Mapler/README.md

  - shotgun_sequences_downloader : downloads the fasq files whose accession number is in SraAccList.txt
  - quality_checker.sh : checks the reads quality using fastQC
  - metaflye_assembler : assemble reads using the flye --meta tool
+ - metadata_fetcher : a tool that gets the sequencer used from an accession number
+ - metaquast_caller.sh : calls metaquast, a tool to analyse the quality of the assembly